M5213EVB Board

 (gdb)

-The same commands are used to connect to the stub and to set the communication parameters, and again a gdb macro would normally be used for this.
+The same commands are used to connect to the PEEDI and to set the communication parameters, and again a gdb macro would normally be used for this.
 The application is then loaded into RAM, which automatically sets the program counter.
 Ordinary software breakpoints can now be used.

 HAL Port Implementation Details